ASHISHVERMA114142/My-Linux-Learning/JavaCollections.md

 | `comparator()`          | Returns the comparator used to order the elements in the queue, or `null` if the elements are ordered by their natural ordering. |
 | `forEach(Consumer<? super E> action)` | Performs the given action for each element of the priority queue. |

+# How comparator works
+Comparate works in simple logic we can see the inside the compare function will return int value that could be +ve , -ve or 0 if it returns +ve then the swap will not happen if it return -ve the the swap will happen if it return 0 then no changes

+1. Ascending Order: return num1 - num2;
+   If num1 is smaller than num2, the result is negative (order them as num1 < num2).
+2. Descending Order: return num2 - num1;
+   If num1 is smaller than num2, the result is positive (order them as num2 < num1).

+After java 8+ we can use lamba expression to directly use comparator like this -
+Comparator<Integer> ascendingComparator = (num1, num2) -> num1 - num2;
+                       or
+Comparator<Integer> descendingComparator = (num1, num2) -> num2 - num1;

 # what is difference between comparable and comparator ?